 Online payment service:

 The secure third-party payment service provider, Paymentus Corporation, charges a service fee for online payments using a credit card, Debit or Interac Online banking card.
-A property tax payment under $25.00 is subject to a service fee of $0.50 and any property tax payment over $25.00 is subject to a service fee of 1.99% of the total payment.
+The service fee is applied at a rate of 1.99% for credit card and Debit card transactions, and a flat fee of $0.49 for Interac Online payments.

 Tax Arrears Certificate: $70